jjmedinaariza/modelling_book/docs/06-hypothesis_testing.md

 One important thing to remember is that when doing hypothesis testing there is always the possibility of error.
 Our statements are probabilistic.
 We could be rejecting the null hypothesis when we shouldn't (false positive or Type I error), if we are using an alpha level of .05 this may happen 5% of the time, or we may fail to reject the null hypothesis when we should (false negative or Type II error).

 ![Errors](http://flowingdata.com/wp-content/uploads/2014/05/Type-I-and-II-errors1-625x468.jpg)

+##Power analysis

+In this section we introduce the `pwr` package for power analysis.

 ##Comparing means across several groups (ANOVA)